ArGEnT: Arbitrary Geometry-encoded Transformer for Operator Learning: Methodology

-In the self-attention transformer as shown in Fig. \ref{Fig_transformer_architectures}(a), the geometric information is implicitly encoded within the input data itself.
-The self-attention mechanism employs the spatial coordinates of a point cloud as well as the associated features (if any) to construct the query (Q), key (K), and value (V) matrices in the attention, as detailed in \ref{appendix_self_attention}.
-The distribution of points in the point cloud (usually comes from the simulation data) inherently contains geometric information about the shape and structure of the geometry.
-Specifically, the input will be organized as a 3-dimensional tensor of shape (batch dimension, point dimension, feature dimension).
-The feature dimension includes the spatial coordinates, SDF values, and mask values.
-The spatial coordinates provide the positional information of each point in the point cloud, while the SDF value is optional to provide additional geometric context.
-The discussion of using SDF values as extra input features can be found in \ref{sec_SDF}.
-The mask values are boolean indicators that a point is padding or real data, since the number of points may vary for different geometries, and padding is used to ensure consistent input size across the batch.
-Before feeding the input tensor into the attention layers, we first apply an MLP to project the input features to a higher-dimensional space, where the attention mechanism can handle more complex relationships.
-The Rotary Position Embeddings (RoPE), as detailed in the \ref{appendix_RoPE}, are then applied to the query and key matrices to incorporate relative positional information based on the spatial coordinates.
-This allows the attention block to explicitly account for geometric distance between points when computing attention scores.
-The output of each self-attention layer is recursively fed into subsequent self-attention layers, and the output of the final self-attention layer is then processed by additional MLP layers within a residual block to produce the final output.
+In the self-attention transformer shown in Fig. \ref{Fig_transformer_architectures}(a), geometric information is implicitly encoded in the input data itself.
+The self-attention mechanism uses the spatial coordinates of a point cloud together with associated features, if any, to construct the query (Q), key (K), and value (V) matrices, as detailed in \ref{appendix_self_attention}.
+Because the point distribution typically comes from simulation data, it already contains geometric information about the shape and structure of the domain.
+The input is organized as a three-dimensional tensor with batch, point, and feature dimensions.
+The feature dimension includes the spatial coordinates, optional SDF values, and mask values.
+The coordinates provide positional information for each point, while the SDF can be included to provide additional geometric context; the use of SDF values as additional input features is discussed in \ref{sec_SDF}.
+Mask values indicate whether a point corresponds to padding or real data, since the number of points may vary across geometries and padding is used to ensure a consistent input size within each batch.
+Before the tensor is passed to the attention layers, an MLP projects the input features to a higher-dimensional space so that the attention mechanism can capture more complex relationships.
+Rotary Position Embeddings (RoPE), described in \ref{appendix_RoPE}, are then applied to the query and key matrices to encode relative positional information based on the spatial coordinates.
+This allows the attention block to account explicitly for geometric distance when computing attention scores.
+The output of each self-attention layer is fed recursively into the next layer, and the output of the final layer is processed by additional MLP layers within a residual block to produce the final output.